evcc-io/evcc/sim/readme.md

       - Identifier2
 ```
 ### simulator
 The simulator ist he core component of the simulation.
 It interacts with the sim-devices, calculates the grid meter values and executes the simulator program that allows for example to connect/disconnect a vehicle, change the power consumption of the "home" node, or change the power generation of a "pv" node.
 It also supports changing the active charge-mode of the Gui.
-At maximum one simulator command is executed each simulator "update" (which is also the site update cycle time).
+The simulator commands are all executed in a row until a command is started that takes some time e.g. sleep or expect..
 A free number of simulators can be configured - but currently only one simulator that "does it all" is in use - it is therefore not needed to configure multiple simulators.
 ```yaml
 simulators: